marcellino-ornelas/create-components-react/README.md

             <td>extendCwd</td>
             <td>String</td>
             <td></td>
             <td>Path to place your components.
-This path will be added to your current working directory</td>
+This path should be relative to the folder where you initalized your settings</td>
         </tr>
         <tr>
             <td>verbose</td>